Manage model lifecycle in Unity Catalog

 Support for table to model lineage in Unity Catalog is available in MLflow 2.11.0 and above.

 When you train a model on a table in Unity Catalog, you can track the lineage of the model to the upstream dataset(s) it was trained and evaluated on.
 To do this, use mlflow.log_input.
 This saves the input table information with the MLflow run that generated the model.
 Data lineage is also automatically captured for models logged using feature store APIs.
-See View feature store lineage.
+See Feature governance and lineage.

 When you register the model to Unity Catalog, lineage information is automatically saved and is visible in the Lineage tab of the model version UI in Catalog Explorer.